How to look for records of... Merchant seamen’s campaign medal records 1914-1918

 You can search the records in BT 351/1 using Discovery, our catalogue, by filling in the form below.

 You do not have to fill out every field to search these records.

-Alternatively you can download the entire list of 155 recipients of the Silver War Badge from MT 9/1404 for a single fee.
-You can then scroll through the pdf file to locate the merchant seaman that you are interested in.
+You can download the entire list of 155 recipients of the Silver War Badge from MT 9/1404 for a single fee.
+You will need to scroll through the downloaded PDF file to locate the merchant seaman that you are interested in.
 The recipients appear in badge number order.